B4PzwL3YVGa6/sparrowdo/README.md

 ## --verbose

-Sets verbose mode ( low level information will be printed at console ).
+Sets a verbose mode ( low level information will be printed at console ).

 ## --repo

-This option sets custom sparrow repo to used when sparrow runs on the remote machine.
+This option sets the custom sparrow repository for being used when sparrow runs on the remote machine.

 For example: